With latest appointee, Technical College board now fully stocked with Tony Evers' picks

-Leslie Svacina, of Deer Park in St. Croix County, will serve out the remainder of the current farmer seat term, which ends in 2027.
+Leslie Svacina, of Deer Park in St. Croix County, will serve the remainder of a term created by a recent vacancy, which ends in 2027.

-The last of former Gov. Scott Walker's appointees had their six-year terms expire in May.
-But the farmer-designated seat has been empty, as the former seat holder, Viroqua-area farmer Paul Buhr, resigned in January to serve on the Department of Natural Resources' board.
+The last six-year term of former Gov. Scott Walker's appointees expired in May.
+But the farmer-designated seat on the board has been empty, as the former seat holder, Viroqua-area farmer Paul Buhr, resigned in January to serve on the Wisconsin Natural Resources Board.

 People are also reading…